Titli (2014 film): Plot

 Vikram forces Titli to marry Neelu to help control him and also to introduce a woman into the gang to be used as a decoy and cover.
 Neelu, though married to Titli, pines for her lover Prince, a wealthy married man she is having an affair with.
 One night, after witnessing a bloody jacking operation of her brothers-in-law, Neelu tries to escape from her family and gets caught by Titli.
-Titli supports Neelu's plans to leave him for Prince if she gives Titli Rs 2,50,000 from her personal bank account.
+Titli supports Neelu's plans to leave him for Prince if she gives Titli ₹2,50,000 from her personal bank account.
 Neelu takes Titli to meet Prince, and shows him that she is in a serious relationship with him, in spite of him being married.
 Prince is planning to divorce his wife for Neelu.
 Meanwhile Vikram's estranged wife Sangeeta comes and demands divorce from Vikram.
 Vikram is forced to sign the document by her lawyer who admits that she has the evidence of Vikram indulging in domestic violence with Sangeeta.
-Sangeeta also demands an alimony of Rs.
-5,00,000 from Vikram.
+Sangeeta also demands an alimony of ₹5,00,000 from Vikram.
 Titli's father initially proposes the idea of wiring the money of Neelu's FD, which Vikram refuses.
 Neelu asks Titli to deliver a birthday gift for Prince.
 But at Prince's house, he finds out that he is actually cheating on Neelu, in spite of being happy with his wife.
 Titli confronts Prince about it, who ends up blackmailing him for his money.
 Titli and Neelu request Sangeeta for an extension of the alimony deadline, but she refuses.
-Finally, they are given an opportunity of earning Rs.
-20,00,000 by killing a big industrialist by a politically connected cop.
+Finally, they are given an opportunity of earning ₹20,00,000 by killing a big industrialist by a politically connected cop.
 Titli drops Neelu to her parents' residence and takes off with all the cash she gave him.
 Simultaneously, Titli anonymously reports his brothers to the police.
 After approving the parking lot deal with Pintu, he changes his mind and demands his money back by threatening to shoot Pintu's boss with a gun he stole from Vikram.
 In the end, Titli returns home and severs ties with his father and leaves with his belongings.
 Neelu finds out that Prince was never planning to leave his wife for her, and Neelu and Titli get back together.